Blog AI/ML Inside look: How GitLab's Test Platform team validates AI features

 AI is increasingly becoming a centerpiece of software development - many companies are integrating it throughout their DevSecOps workflows to improve productivity and increase efficiency.
 Because of this now-critical role, AI features should be tested and analyzed on an ongoing basis.
 In this article, we take you behind the scenes to learn how GitLab's Test Platform team does this for GitLab Duo features by conducting performance validation, functional readiness, and continuous analysis across GitLab versions.
 With this three-pronged approach, GitLab aims to ensure that GitLab Duo features are performing optimally for our customers.

-Live demo!
 Discover the future of AI-driven software development with our GitLab 17 virtual launch event.
-Register today!
+Watch today!

 AI and testing